-The effort was launched last week to support the UNO Dance Marathon, which is raising money for the Children’s Miracle Network to support families and patients at the Children’s Hospital and Medical Center.
+The haircuts were in celebration of UNO Dance Marathon reaching a fundraising goal.
+Event organizers are raising money for Children’s Miracle Network Hospitals, to support families and patients at Omaha's Children’s Hospital and Medical Center.

 For media inquiries, please contact Charley Reed, UNO associate director of media relations, at email@example.com or 402.554.2129.